Online MBA in Project Management

 Project managers generally oversee large teams of workers and provide direction and guidance.
-It’s vital that any prospective student who is considering a career in project management be comfortable with leading a team and managing conflict.
+It’s vital that any prospective student considering a career in project management be comfortable with leading a team and managing conflict.

 Do you have enough spare time in your schedule to study and complete assignments each week?

-Online MBA students can work at their own pace, but they absolutely must set aside time each week to focus on their studies so they don’t fall behind.
+Online MBA students can work at their own pace, but they absolutely must set aside time each week to focus on their studies, so they don’t fall behind.